 My amba is made with sour green mangoes, apple cider vinegar, and lots of fenugreek, just like the one my grandmother always has in the door of her fridge.
 It's the perfect thing to add a little extra zest to a meal.

-This recipe is complete with a guide to foraging for your own grape leaves in the wild (AKA bike paths and forest preserves in Chicago and its suburbs).
+This recipe is complete with a guide to foraging for your own grape leaves in the wild.
 Vegan stuffed grape leaves are traditionally eaten during Assyrian fasts, but I prefer them all year round.

 My cousin Kristopher taught me how to make perfect lahm bi ajeen, with plenty of banana peppers and pomegranate molasses.
 He shared his coveted dough recipe, as well as his technique for making sure the meat doesn't seize up into the center of the pies.